Unifying Dataset Pruning and Distillation for Efficient Large-scale Compression: Benchmarking Data Compression

-\textbf{Problems of Pre-Generated Soft Labels.} However, as mentioned by \citeauthor{xiao2024large} and \citeauthor{qin2024distributional}, the soft label storage far exceeds the image storage.
-For example, the label storage of ImageNet-21K-P IPC20 is over 1.2 TB, while the images are merely 5 GB.
-Existing methods~\cite{xiao2024large, zhang2024breaking} have started to reduce soft label storage, but pre-generated soft labels still face several disadvantages.
-(1) Soft labels are stored in a very different format from images, and special changes to the dataloader are required; (2) using soft labels during training creates additional system I/O costs besides soft label generation.
-Last but not least, as more and more data augmentation is introduced; (3) the use of soft labels becomes increasingly complicated as more advanced augmentation (i.e., RandAugment; \citealt{shen2024deltsimplediversitydrivenearlylate}) is introduced; (4) soft label introduces knowledge beyond the compressed datasets, potentially biasing the evaluation results.
+\textbf{DD and DP's Difference 1: Soft Label.} \lingao{ As shown in Table~\ref{tab:dc-setting}, DD methods typically use soft labels, while DP methods exclusively use hard labels.
+However, as mentioned by \citeauthor{xiao2024large} and \citeauthor{qin2024distributional}, the soft label storage far exceeds the image storage.
+For example, the label storage of ImageNet-10 IPC10 is over 5.8 GB, while the images are merely 157M, creating a 40$\times$ storage gap.
+Existing methods~\citep{xiao2024large, zhang2024breaking} have started to reduce soft label storage, but pre-generated soft labels still face several disadvantages.
+(1) Soft labels are stored in a very different format from images, and special changes to the dataloader are required; (2) despite being GPU-compute intensive, the soft label generation process has significant memory-transfer bottlenecks, being unfriendly to devices with limited CPU resources.
+Last but not least, as more and more data augmentation is introduced, (3) the use of soft labels becomes increasingly complicated as more advanced augmentation (i.e., RandAugment~\citep{shen2024deltsimplediversitydrivenearlylate}) is introduced; (4) soft label introduces knowledge beyond the compressed datasets, potentially biasing the evaluation. }

-We believe that, in the field of large-scale dataset distillation, efforts should be focused on enhancing the quality of distilled images rather than prioritizing further exploitation of soft labels.
-Consequently, the preferred approach should be controlling the size of soft labels or even transitioning to using only hard labels.
+\textbf{DD and DP's Difference 2: Inconsistent Hyper-parameters.} First, DD and DP methods have different hyper-parameters as shown in Table~\ref{tab:dc-setting}.
+DP methods often train for a fixed number of iterations as in full dataset training, while DD methods train a fixed number of epochs regardless of the dataset size.
+Second, \lingao{DD methods themselves have varying evaluation settings (see Appendix~\ref{appendix:standard-setting}),} where SRe$^2$L~\citep{yin2023squeeze} initially used a batch size of 1024 while later studies~\citep{yin2023dataset, dwa2024neurips, sun2023diversity} employed much smaller batches, dramatically affecting performance.
+These differences create barriers to reproducibility and complicate meaningful cross-method comparisons.
+We adopt CDA's setting~\citep{yin2023dataset} as our standard evaluation protocol for both DD and DP methods since it's widely used.

+\textbf{Our Dataset Compression (DC) Benchmark \lingao{to unify DD and DP}.} \lingao{For fair comparison and training efficiency, we standardize all experiments using the most common evaluation protocol from dataset distillation (CDA~\citep{yin2023dataset}), for both DD and DP methods.
+To ensure comparability, we keep the training setup identical across all experiments, varying only the input dataset.
+Additionally, to match the fixed image resolution required by DD methods, we preprocess DP images by cropping along the shorter side and resizing them to 224$\times$224.}